-Reversing, the D.C.
-Circuit noted "that the conduct in question skirts the outer bounds of that which can be considered concerted activity under the Act's auspices" given that the comment was made in a conversation initiated by McMillen, was not temporally associated with the negotiations or actions that prompted it, and could not have been directly responsive to a Tribune negotiating position "since McMillen prefaced the remark by stating that he had not yet read Barker's letter."
+Reversing, the Fourth Circuit noted "that the conduct in question skirts the outer bounds of that which can be considered concerted activity under the Act's auspices" given that the comment was made in a conversation initiated by McMillen, was not temporally associated with the negotiations or actions that prompted it, and could not have been directly responsive to a Tribune negotiating position "since McMillen prefaced the remark by stating that he had not yet read Barker's letter."
 Id. at 186.
-Analyzing whether the concerted action lost the protection of the Act based on its "egregious or flagrant" nature, id. (quoting Care Initiatives, Inc. d/b/a Indian Hills Care Center, 321 N.L.R.B.
+Analyzing whether the concerted action lost the protection of the Act based on its "egregious or flagrant" nature, id. (quoting Care Initiatives, Inc., 321 N.L.R.B.
 144, 151 (1996)), the court applied the four-factor balancing test from Atlantic Steel Co. v.
 Chastain, 245 N.L.R.B.
 814 (1979): "(1) the place of the discussion; (2) the subject matter of the discussion; (3) the nature of the employee's outburst; and (4) whether the outburst was, in any way, provoked by an employer's unfair labor practice."
-Id. at 186 (quoting 245 N.L.R.B. at 816).
+Id. (quoting 245 N.L.R.B. at 816).